Investors flock to Russia's $5 billion Sberbank stake sale

-MOSCOW (Reuters) - Russia’s sale of a $5 billion stake in Sberbank (SBER.MM) drew strong demand from investors around the world, attracted by the lender’s dominant position on the growing domestic market and potential to expand across emerging European economies.
+MOSCOW (Reuters) - Russia’s sale of a $5 billion stake in Sberbank (SBER.MM) drew strong demand from investors around the world, attracted by the lender’s dominant position in a growing domestic market and potential to expand across emerging European economies.

-The sale of a 7.6 percent stake in Europe’s third biggest lender was priced at 93 roubles ($3.04) per share, the Russian central bank said late on Tuesday.
-That was in the middle of a range of 92-94 roubles per share investors had been guided to expect.
+Market sources said on Tuesday the banks in charge of selling the 7.6 percent stake in Europe’s third-biggest lender by equity value were quoting a price of 92-94 roubles per share, and the offering was two times oversubscribed at that level.

+While below the government’s original hopes for 100 roubles per share, the price guidance is above the 91 roubles that Sberbank had set as the minimum bid.

-In Clothworkers’ Hall in the City of London financial district, money managers were briefed by Sberbank CEO German Gref, a fitness fanatic and close ally of President Vladimir Putin who has slimmed down the former Soviet state savings bank.
+In Clothworkers’ Hall in the City of London financial district, money managers emerged clutching thick Sberbank documents after an hour-and-a-half meeting with Sberbank management including CEO German Gref, a fitness fanatic and close ally of President Vladimir Putin who has slimmed down the former Soviet state savings bank.

 “It looks like a good deal,” said one investor leaving the presentation.
 The investor, who declined to be named, noted Sberbank’s focus on transparency and said he had just put in “a significant order” for the stock.

-Russia’s economy is expanding at a rate of around 4 percent, providing a healthy backdrop for Sberbank compared with most European lenders, although growth has been slowing as the euro zone debt crisis hits strategic exports of oil and gas.
+Russia’s economy is growing at around 4 percent, providing a healthy backdrop for Sberbank compared with most European lenders, although growth has been slowing as the euro zone debt crisis hits exports of oil and gas.

-Risks remain for investors, however.
-Russia’s market typically trades at a discount to emerging market peers due to concerns about corruption and red tape, and as the country’s economic fortunes are closely correlated to the oil price.

-In February, Putin - then prime minister - ordered Russia’s No.2 bank, state-controlled VTB (VTBR.MM) to compensate small investors who lost money on its flotation in 2007.
-The move had to be financed from VTB’s coffers, hitting the interests of big investors.

-Russia’s central bank, representing the state, will keep majority control in Sberbank with a stake of 50 percent plus one share.
+The central bank, representing the state, will keep majority control with a stake of 50 percent plus one share.

-The pricing guidance indicates a discount of 4 percent to Sberbank’s 97.05 rouble close on Friday, and values the 1.71 billion shares being sold at $5.14 billion.
-The discount is less than the 10 percent seen on the government’s sale of a stake in VTB last year.
+The pricing guidance indicates a discount of 3-5 percent to Sberbank’s 97.05 rouble close on Friday, and values the 1.71 billion shares being sold at $5.14-$5.26 billion.
+The discount is less than the 10 percent seen on the government’s sale of a stake in Russia’s No.2 bank VTB (VTBR.MM) last year.

-Large orders came in from the U.S. private equity and hedge fund investors, one source said.
-While below the government’s original hopes for 100 roubles per share, the deal priced above the 91 roubles that Sberbank had set as the minimum bid.

-Sberbank’s shares closed down 0.9 pct at 94.75 roubles on Tuesday.
-The GDSs are expected to start trading in London as early as Wednesday.
+Sberbank’s shares were down 0.1 pct at 95.5 roubles on Tuesday.
+The GDSs could start trading in London as early as Wednesday.

 THIS YEAR‘S “HOTTEST OFFERING”?

-Sberbank enjoys cheap and stable funding through its control of 46 percent of Russian household deposits and has the implicit backing of a sovereign with low debt and the world’s fourth-largest gold and foreign currency reserves.
+Sberbank enjoys cheap funding through controlling 46 percent of Russian household deposits and has the implicit backing of a sovereign with low debts and the world’s fourth-largest gold and foreign currency reserves.

 Its 19,000 branches give it unequalled coverage across Russia, the world’s largest country by territory, yet the bank is still highly profitable, generating net interest margins of over 6 percent and a return on equity of 26 percent.